hm-tamim/student-companion-android/README.md

 **Notifications:**

-On this section, they can see all the notifications they got, such as who created a new post, like, comment, request and more
+On this section, students can see all the notifications they got, such as who created a new post, like, comment, requested blood and more.

 **BuySell Shop:**

-Students can sell stuffs like books, printed slides, or rent a apartment etc here.
-Sell your old books, buy other books that is need.
-They won't have to pay for books every semester. which will save a lot of money for them.
+Students can sell their new/used stuffs like books, printed slides, or rent a apartment etc here.
+Sell old books, buy other books that is needed.
+They won't have to pay for new books every semester, which will save a lot of money for them.

 **Blood Bank:**

 It's an advanced digital blood bank for the students.
-Students can request for blood, see all the donors.
-Browse donors by groups, search by address and more.
+Students can request for blood, who can donate the request blood group, will get notifification instantly.
+There is also a fully-featured donors database, where users can browse donors by blood groups, search by address and more.